miltontan/miltontan.github.io/_pages/cv.md

 permalink: /cv/
 ---

-Click here for PDF version of a full version of my CV.
+<a href="https://miltontan.github.io/assets/Tan_CV_web.pdf">Click here</a> for PDF version of a full version of my CV.

 ### Education